-The Group recognises revenue from mould fabrication work by reference to the stage of completion at the reporting date, when the outcome of the contract can be estimated reliably.
-For the financial year ended 31 December 2017, the Group had recognised revenue amounting to \$124.3 million for mould fabrication work.
-Management exercises judgement to determine the stage of completion and subjectivity is involved in assessing the stage of completion.
-The percentage of completion calculations may have a significant impact on the results of the Group.
+The Group recognises revenue from the manufacture and sale of moulds over time, based on stages of mould manufacturing process completed to-date.
+Management has determined that an activity-based output method provides a faithful depiction of the Group's performance in transferring control of the moulds to customers, as it reflects the value of the activities performed to-date, relative to the total value of the activities promised in the contracts.
+For the financial year ended 31 December 2018, the Group had recognised revenue amounting to \$125.9 million for the manufacture and sale of moulds.
+The determination of the stages of the mould manufacturing process will have a significant impact on the results of the Group.
 As such, we determined this to be a key audit matter.